Visa for Denmark, Norway or Iceland

 More information can be found here.

-Please note that the visa waiver covers all passports, both biometric and non-biometric ones, issued by Taiwan, which contain the holder's identity card number.
-Taiwanese passports (of overseas Taiwanese citizens) not containing an identity card number remain subject to the visa obligation.
+Please note that the visa waiver covers all passports issued by Taiwan, which contain the holder's identity card number.
+Taiwanese passports (of Taiwanese citizens without household registration in Taiwan) not containing an identity card number remain subject to visa obligation.

 The Ministry of Denmark for Immigration has concluded that holders of old passports that state “Republic of China” on the front – and not Taiwan – are also eligible for visa-free entry to Denmark as long as Taiwan is stated as the birthplace and an ID number is to be found inside of the passport.